 - Frequent flyer partners.
 Rather than earning points with one frequent flyer program, NAB Rewards gives you the opportunity to trade your credit card points with three frequent flyer programs.
 Just make sure you’re a member of the airline loyalty program you want to transfer your points to.

 - Flexibility of rewards.
 Whether you want to redeem your NAB Rewards for frequent flyer points, cashback, charity donations or products for your home, you’re not strapped for choice when deciding how to spend your points.

 - Exchange rates.
 If your reward goal is to redeem points with one frequent flyer program, you might benefit more from a frequent flyer card.

 - Expiry.
 Your points will expire within 36 months if they’re not used.

 - No dual cards.
 Unlike many other rewards cards, none of the NAB Rewards cards are dual American Express or Visa cards.
 Sometimes the American Express card comes with a higher earn rate and can be a good way to earn extra points on everyday purchases wherever AMEX is accepted.

 - Interest rates.
-The NAB Classic Rewards and the NAB Rewards Platinum Card have a purchase interest rate of 19.99% p.a.
-If you struggle to repay your balance in full each month, the interest costs you collect could potentially outweigh the value of your rewards.
+The NAB Classic Rewards and the NAB Rewards Platinum Card have a purchase interest rate of 19.99% If you struggle to repay your balance in full each month, the interest costs you collect could potentially outweigh the value of your rewards.

 The NAB Rewards program helps cardholders get extra value from their purchases.
 From frequent flyer rewards and cashbacks to travel packages and electronics, there are rewards to suit almost every type of cardholder.
 As the NAB Rewards isn’t the only credit card rewards program on the market, make sure to compare other rewards credit cards to find the right one for you.